qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

 This approach is secure, but makes the runner a single point of trust.

-## Trusting TLS certificates for Docker and Kubernetes executors
+## Trusting TLS certificates for the executors for Docker and Kubernetes

 There are two contexts that need to be taken into account when we consider registering a certificate on a container: